HYP3R00T/v2.hyperoot.dev/src/content/blog/how-to-execute-python-module.md

 tags:
   - python
   - python-module
-description: "Use this simple trick to execute a folder instead of a single python script"
+description: "Use this simple trick to execute a module instead of a single python script"
 ---

 ## Table of contents